-This is due to a variety of factors, including the following:
+This is due to a variety of factors including:

 - Wear and tear.
-The car seats in our reviews were built using the highest quality materials.
+The car seats in our reviews were built using the highest-quality materials.
 However, even the best parts will start to deteriorate over time.
-This is because car seats are exposed to fluctuating high and low temperatures that can warp the seat’s structure causing it develop near-invisible hairline fractures.
-In turn, these fractures will lead to catastrophic failure in a crash.
+This is because car seats are exposed to fluctuating high and low temperatures that can warp the seat’s structure, causing it develop near-invisible hairline fractures.
+These fractures can lead to catastrophic failure in a crash.

 - Tech improvements.
-Companies are constantly innovating, and as a result modern car seats are often leaps and bounds ahead of those engineered in the past decade.
-A newer seat is most likely safer than one built in the early 2000s.
+Companies are constantly innovating, so modern car seats are often leaps and bounds ahead of those engineered just a few years ago.
+A newer seat is most likely safer.

 - Shifting safety standards.
 A seat that may have met the minimum safety standards a decade ago may nosedive in modern crash testing.

-Take note: most seats’ lifespans are capped at six or eight years, and some may last as long as ten years.
-Regardless, you should rather buy a new car seat than invest in a second-hand unit with an unknown history.
+Take note: most seats’ lifespans are capped at six or eight years, and some may last as long as 10 years.
+Regardless, you should buy a new car seat rather than invest in a second-hand seat with an unknown history.

-How can I keep child warm in his or her infant car seat?
+How can I keep my child warm in his or her infant car seat?

-Before you pull out the puffer or any other heavy layers, remember this: thick jackets can flatten in a crash leaving the harness slack and your infant vulnerable to crash forces.
+Before you pull out the puffer or any other heavy layers, remember this: Thick jackets can flatten in an accident, leaving the harness slack and your infant vulnerable to crash forces.
 In some cases, infants bundled in heavy layers have even been flung from their seats after a collision.

-When travelling in a car seat your child should not wear anything thicker than a lightweight fleece.
+When traveling in a car seat, your child should not wear anything thicker than a lightweight fleece.
 For extra warmth, place a blanket over your child and the harness.
-However, our Geeks recommend investing in a special seat cover designed to keep your child both warm and safe, such as this one.
+Our Geeks recommend investing in a special seat cover designed to keep your child both warm and safe, such as this one.

 How do I know if a car seat will fit my car?

-Not every car is the same, and despite manufacturers engineering and designing car seats which can adapt to most vehicle setups, a perfect fit is not always a guarantee.
-However, with sites such as Amazon offering free and almost immediate refunds on returns, our Geeks suggest ordering a seat from one of the many trusted companies above and rigorously testing to see how it fits.
+Not every car is the same, and despite manufacturers engineering and designing car seats that can adapt to most vehicle setups, a perfect fit is not always a guarantee.
+However, with sites such as Amazon offering free and almost immediate refunds on returns, our Geeks suggest ordering a seat from one of the many trusted companies above and trying it out to see how it fits.

 Is my seat installed correctly?

-Remember to always follow the included instructions manual closely.
+Remember to follow the manufacturer’s instructions precisely.
 Once the seat is correctly positioned and connected, test to see that it doesn’t pivot, seesaw, tip over, or wobble.

 If there is movement, check again to see if the seat is correctly connected.
-If yes, try connect the seat using the belt as opposed to LATCH or vice versa.
+If it is, try connecting the seat using the belt as opposed to LATCH or vice versa.
 No dice?
 Contact the dealer to troubleshoot the problem and find out if there are any extra parts that may help accommodate the seat in your car.